 ASO – stands for Administrative Services Organization.

-Both PEO and ASO are great options for businesses needing to outsource their human resource and administrative duties related to having employees.
-Both also support the employer’s ever-changing compliance burden.
-BUT there are some differences, and before we look at these differences let’s get a basic understanding of each service.
+Both a PEO and ASO are options for businesses that need to outsource the human resource and administrative duties that come with having employees.
+Both help employers navigate ever-changing compliance burdens.
+BUT there are some key differences, which we’ve illustrated in a helpful comparison table.
+To make sense of those differences, it helps to get a basic understanding of each service.

 What is a PEO?

-A Professional Employer Organization (PEO) carries the “weight” of employment for business owners and supports them in the ever changing world of compliance.
-A PEO will take on the administrative functions of an HR department to manage employment related tasks.
+A Professional Employer Organization (PEO) carries the “weight” of employment responsibilties for business owners.
+A PEO takes on the administrative functions of an HR department to manage employment related tasks, and helps them to stay in compliance with changing regulations.

 When a business owner partners with a PEO they enter into a unique relationship which allows the PEO to assume many of the risks and responsibilities related to being an employer.
 In doing so, it offers some unique benefits to the employer.

-A PEO helps business owners by outsourcing administrative duties related to the following areas:
+Typically, a PEO can help business owners by outsourcing administrative duties related to the following areas:

 - Employee Health and Welfare Benefits Administration